 Learn all about what is bias tape and how to use it.
 Bias tape is a wonderful sewing notion.
-It has a past, present, and future in your sewing lineup.
 Never feel biased towards this wonderful helper in so many of your sewing activities.
 Bias tape can be store-bought on a card or homemade.
-The future in sewing lies with making extra bias tape and keeping it in a stash of trims and tapes for all kinds of purposes and new projects.
+Make extra bias tape and keep it in a stash of trims and tapes for all kinds of purposes and new projects.

 What is Bias Tape?